-I've never been the most ardent birder.
-Compared to most of my colleagues who study Zoology with me, you could say that my knowledge on our feathered friends is rather poor.
-Though birds don't hold my attention for the usual reasons like behavior, biology and sheer aesthetic value, they do fascinate me in another way.
+I‘ve never been the most ardent birder.
+Compared to most of my colleagues who study Zoology with me, you could say that my knowledge of our feathered friends is rather poor.
+Though birds don’t hold my attention for the usual reasons like behaviour, biology and sheer aesthetic value, they do fascinate me in another way.

 FOGSL CitSci (Citizen Science) Project

 Amateur birders usually face the dilemma of species identification in the field.
 The focus of here would be to create a web/mobile application that can be used by amateur birders to address this issue.
 The application will assist the birders using descriptions of bird species, stock photographs, distribution maps of species, and vocal recordings.
 The application would allow the entry of a bird’s basic information and the location of observation.

 Migrant Watch App

 Migrant Watch is a program carried out by birders during the migratory season.
 The program aims to record migrant visitors to Sri Lanka.
 It usually updates all the recorded information on e-bird and stores the raw data locally.
 Though e-bird is highly useful, it is not configurable to our needs.
 Therefore the proposed Migrant Watch App will feature a central database that can be used to enter and analyze data, making it configurable to our needs.
 The application will be automated to periodically send the information to e-bird so that the data between the two sources remain consistent.

 The National Bird Ringing Program has been carried out in Bundala National Park for more than 10 years.
 Its aim is to capture and ring migratory birds who visit Sri Lanka.
 Nearly 4000 individuals captures and recordings have been made in this program up to now.
 This project aims to digitize those manual records and let researchers access them for analysis.
 Once deployed it will be tested in the field for robustness and will aid in future data entry and analysis from the field itself